ngocmy128/stock-data-scraping-visualisation/README.md

-This is a Python Project for Data Science of IBM Data Analyst Course on Coursera
+This is a Python assignment of the IBM Data Analyst Course on Coursera